Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 This week’s conversations: NFL Network draft analyst Mike Mayock and ESPN analyst Todd McShay.

 McShay on Wyoming quarterback Josh Allen, who had a poor 56.0 completion percentage as a college quarterback: “The thing that scares you is Matt Stafford is probably the only QB who has had sustained success over his career that has come in the league with sub-60 percent accuracy.
 [Josh Allen] is another one that is going to have to defy some odds.
 He has an arm that I don't know if I have seen one like it in five years...
 He’s a playmaker.
-I can put together a tape of ten of his best throws and it would be better than any other prospect in the last five years in terms of ‘wow’ throws but then there are throws and decisions and misses that I could put together that would make you want to puke.
+I can put together a tape of ten of his best throws and it would be better than any other prospect in the last five years in terms of ‘wow’ throws, but then there are throws and decisions and misses that I could put together that would make you want to puke.
 He’s a tough one.
 He has to land in a spot where there is a good quarterback coach.”

 Mayock on USC quarterback Sam Darnold: “Last year my No. 1 quarterback was Deshaun Watson, but I only had him at No. 20 on my top 100 list.
 Here’s how I will rank the quarterbacks for you.
 I think Lamar Jackson is the most electrifying talent in this draft.
 If I was a GM I’m not sure I’d take him, but he is going to make plays in the NFL.
 Every week there is going to be one person in this country more petrified than anyone else, and that is going to be the defensive coordinator of whatever team he is playing.
 You have to think outside the box and commit yourself offensively to a different philosophy, but the kid is going to make plays.
 I think the QB right now that I am most committed to is Sam Darnold.
-He is a prototypical drop back quarterback, he has plus arm strength, he can make plays inside the pocket and he can also extend plays, which is critical in today's NFL.
+He is a prototypical dropback quarterback, he has plus arm strength, he can make plays inside the pocket, and he can also extend plays, which is critical in today's NFL.
 And when he scrambles, he scrambles with his eyes up looking to make throws down the field to beat you.
 The issue with him, and trust me they all have issues, is turnovers—both fumbles in the pocket and interceptions in the red zone.”

 Ten Things I Think I Think

 1. I think I’d love to be able to give you some great intel on where Kirk Cousins is going to sign, but I can’t.
 I believe Cousins and his agent, Mike McCartney, have not gone too far down the road in separating the wheat from the chaff.
-I believe there are more than the four currently publicized teams (Denver, Minnesota, New York Jets, Arizona) involved in the Cousins derby, and I do not believe the Cousins and McCartney have whittled down the list yet.
+I believe there are more than the four currently publicized teams (Denver, Minnesota, New York Jets, Arizona) involved in the Cousins derby, and I do not believe that Cousins and McCartney have whittled down the list yet.
 Why?
-Because they want to be sure when the real offers come in, they haven’t cut anyone out.
-It would be folly to think Cousins doesn’t have a gut feeling about the one or two teams that are in the lead now, but I think he’ll remain open about it until he and McCartney have a more serious discussion a few days prior to the March 14 opening of free-agency.
+Because they want to be sure that when the real offers come in, they haven’t cut anyone out.
+It would be folly to think Cousins doesn’t have a gut feeling about the one or two teams that are in the lead now, but I think he’ll remain open about it until he and McCartney have a more serious discussion a few days before the March 14 opening of free agency.

-2. I think this was the theme of my discussions with GMs and coaches about free-agency, which begins in nine days: there’s a silly amount of cap money available (almost $1 billion) for a mediocre crop.
+2. I think this was the theme of my discussions with GMs and coaches about free agency, which begins in nine days: There’s a silly amount of cap money available (almost $1 billion) for a mediocre crop.

 3. I think moving the combine to Los Angeles or Las Vegas or to someplace new each year is:

 a.
-Inevitable, because some city will offer some nice deal so the NFL can make marginally more on the combine;
+Inevitable, because some city will offer some nice deal so the NFL can make marginally more money on the combine;

 b.
 Stupid, because there are very few NFL events left for the efficiency of football people and the sport;